Snehalnikam-03/Day2-Batch_10/Readme.md

 Hi,
 I have started new batch in fynd
-And my batch no is 10
+And my batch number is 10